spacetelescope/hst_notebooks/notebooks/WFC3/general_tools.md

 when each version is useful. v1.0 will provide the most up-to-date calibration procedures such as time-dependent photometric corrections and zeropoints, while also including the v1.0 CTE correction.

+## Equalizing Amplifier Offsets in FLC/FLT Images
+The WFC3/UVIS detector has four amplifiers (A, B, C, D), each covering one quadrant of the 4Kx4K pixel field.
+Even after the standard `calwf3` pipeline reduction, small offsets to the bias level can persist between quadrants.
+These offsets are relatively constant across each quadrant, and sometimes show up as visible to the eye, with some amps brighter than others.
+In this notebook, you will be guided through how to determine the amplifier-dependent bias offsets in a Wide Field Camera 3 (WFC3) UVIS channel image and equalize the bias levels in each amplifier (amp) to the average across the image.